 City Trams

-The tram system in Helsinki is one of the most iconic and recognizable modes of transport.
-Helsinki opened the first tram line in 1891, and since then, the system has grown into a network of more than ten lines covering the downtown and surrounding areas.
-The trams in Helsinki are an essential part of the city’s public transport system and are widely used by commuters and visitors alike.
+The tram system in Helsinki is one of the most iconic and recognisable modes of transport.
+Helsinki opened its first tram line in 1891, and since then, the system has expanded into a network of more than ten lines, covering the downtown area and its surrounding neighbourhoods.
+The trams in Helsinki are a vital part of the city’s public transportation system and are widely used by commuters and visitors alike.
 They operate on a frequent and reliable schedule.

-The Helsinki tram system is known for its punctuality, efficiency, and convenience, offering passengers a comfortable and enjoyable commuting experience.
+The Helsinki tram system is renowned for its punctuality, efficiency, and convenience, providing passengers with a comfortable and enjoyable commuting experience.
 The trams are easily identifiable by their distinctive green colour scheme, but sometimes, ads cover their natural colour.
 The tram lines also offer breathtaking views of the city’s landmarks and attractions, making it an ideal way to explore Helsinki.
 Suppose you do not want to attend the arranged tours.
-The Helsinki tram service is an excellent choice for anyone looking for an efficient, affordable, and eco-friendly way around the Helsinki Centre.
+The Helsinki tram service is an excellent choice for anyone seeking an efficient, affordable, and eco-friendly way to navigate the Helsinki Centre.

 Light Rail